ucan-wg/awake/README.md

 #### 3.4.2.2 Out-of-Band PIN Challenge

 Out-of-band PIN challenges are most useful when the Requestor would not be able to provide UCAN validation, such as when signing into a new device that has not been delegated to yet.
-The PIN MUST be set by the Responder, and transmitted out of band.
+The PIN MUST be set by the Requestor, and transmitted out of band.
 Some examples of out of band transmission include displaying text on screen, email, text message, or QR code.

 The PIN values MUST be within the UTF-8 character set.
 The PIN MUST be included in the `pin` field.
 It is RECOMMENDED that the PIN be restricted to human-readable characters, and 4 to 10 characters long.
 If a very long challenge is required, it is RECOMMENDED that the SHA2 hash of the challenge be used rather than putting a large challenge over the wire.